JorelAli/CommandAPI/docssrc/src/optional_arguments.md

 However, calling `withOptionalArguments` is safer because it makes sure that the argument is optional because of that internal call.

-## Avoiding null values and exceptions
+## Avoiding null values

-Previously, we've looked at how to handle null values and how to avoid exceptions.
+Previously, we've looked at how to handle null values.
 To make all of this easier, the CommandAPI implements multiple `getOrDefault()` methods for `CommandArguments`:

 ```java
 Object getOrDefault(int index, Object defaultValue)